ICHydro/Riverlabs/docs/en/user-manual/hardware/data-handling.md

 ### Removing the SD card

-!!! warning "Always flush data before removal"
+!!! warning "Always Flush Data Before Removal"
      Follow these steps to prevent data loss:

     1. Press the **RESET** button to flush any buffered data
     2. Wait for the LED to show a red pulse (indicating data transfer)
     3. Once the LED turns off, safely remove the SD card by pulling it out gently

-!!! tip
+!!! tip "Flushing Data"
      The flushing process may take several seconds depending on the amount of buffered data.
 Never remove the SD card while the LED is illuminated.

 ## Data storage on the SD card

 In the standard setup, the sensor takes 10 consecutive distance readings.
-This takes about 10&nbps;ms for the lidar, and 1.5&nbsp;s for the ultrasound sensor.
+This takes about 10&nbsp;ms for the lidar, and 1.5&nbsp;s for the ultrasound sensor.
 In addition, it will take a measurement of the temperature sensor on the clock chip, and a voltage reading of the battery.

 The SD card is formatted in standard FAT format.
-Any micro SD and micro SDHC card can be used.
+Any microSD and microSDHC card can be used.
 The SD card can be read with a PC without any specific software.
-The logger writes one file per day in text formar, with file name format YYYYMMDD.CSV.
+The logger writes one file per day in text format, with file name format `YYYYMMDD.CSV`.
 The content of the file is formatted as follows:

 `2019/01/01 12:00:00, 2215, 2214, 2214, 2215, 2214, 2214, 2214, 2214, 2215, 2215, 4100, 1950`

-In which each line represents one measurement period, and the columns are respectively:
+In which each line represents one measurement period, and the columns are, respectively:

-- Column 1: date and time in format YYYY/MM/DD HH:MM:SS
+- **Column 1**: date and time in format YYYY/MM/DD HH:MM:SS
-- Columns 2 – 11: Raw distance measurements [mm].
+- **Columns 2 – 11**: Raw distance measurements (mm).
-- Column 12: battery voltage [mV].
+- **Column 12**: battery voltage (mV).
 A full battery sits around 4200&nbsp;mV.
-The logger shuts down when voltage drops below around 3500mV.
+The logger shuts down when voltage drops below around 3500&nbsp;mV.
-- Column 13: logger temperature in 1/100&deg;C (so a value of 1950 = 19.50&deg;C).
+- **Column 13**: logger temperature in 1/100&deg;C (so a value of 1950 = 19.50&deg;C).

 The logger will operate without an SD card inserted.
 However, the data in the internal memory will be overwritten when the memory is full.